mmpataki/inodes/src/main/resources/static/hello.md

 ### New templates (new content types)
 Post a `post` with the details of the new content and add the tags `featurerequest` and `mmp`.
 I will pick it and get back to you.
-Or directly write to me on mpataki@informatica.com
+Or directly write to me